The Cyan Language: Input and Output

 \section{Input and Output}

-Prototype {\tt In} and {\tt Out} are used for doing input and output in the standard devices, usually the keyboard and the monitor. \begin{cyan} public object In public fun readInt -> Int public fun readFloat -> Float public fun readDouble -> Double public fun readChar -> Char // read a string till a white space public fun readString -> String public fun readLine -> String ... end
+Prototype {\tt In} and {\tt Out} are used for doing input and output in the standard devices, usually the keyboard and the monitor. \begin{cyan} public object In func readInt -> Int func readFloat -> Float func readDouble -> Double func readChar -> Char func readLine -> String ... end